 You need to know what kind of bakery business set-up you have, in order to know how you will price.

 I hope the above information has been helpful to you.
 If you struggle with costing and pricing, please reach out to us.
-We offer free online costing classes and we also have a Pricing E-book you can purchase.
+We offer a very in-depth 90-day access Online class on cake costing and Pricing – Click here for details.

 So I’m curious , are you a baker who’s doing business?
 Have you priced and costed your products?
 Are you struggling with pricing?
 Please share below.